R. Kelly Reportedly Under Criminal Investigation In Georgia

-Per the report, the Fulton County District Attorney's Office has reached out to several alleged survivors, who spoke about their alleged experience with the singer in the six-part documentary series from Dream Hampton.
+Per the report, the Fulton County District Attorney's Office has reached out to several alleged survivors, who spoke about their alleged experience with the singer in the six-part documentary series from Dream Hampton — who stylizes her name as "dream hampton."

 Advertisement